 - Vanguard $ Treasury Bond, distributing, TER 0.12%.

-- Once or twice a year, rebalance your portfolio.
-If stocks overperformed bonds, sell some stocks and buy bonds to get back to your bonds/stocks ratio.
+- Invest every time you saved enough money that the broker fees are less than 1% of your saved amount.
+Then, once or twice a year, rebalance your portfolio.
+For example, if stocks overperformed bonds, sell some stocks and buy bonds to get back to your bonds/stocks ratio.
 This reduces volatility.

 The long versionRead on if you’re fine with a more complex portfolio or want to know why I made the suggestions above.